 On August 31, 2010, we terminated our credit facility with Bank of America and entered into a new credit facility pursuant to a Loan and Security Agreement with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and a Lender thereunder, JPMorgan Chase Bank, N.A. as a Lender, and PNC Bank, National Association, as a Lender.
 This new facility provides maximum credit of \$200 million through May 31, 2013 and is available for working capital and general corporate purposes.
 The facility provides maximum borrowings equal to the lesser of \$200 million or a percentage of eligible owned inventory, and contains a \$10 million subfacility for letters of credit.
 The new credit facility agreement contains a restrictive financial covenant requiring us to maintain tangible net worth of not less than \$200 million.
+Our tangible net worth was \$349,539 at October 30, 2010.
 Substantially all of our assets are pledged as collateral for outstanding borrowings under the new facility.
-Outstanding borrowings will bear interest at the prime rate or Libor plus 2.00%.
+Outstanding borrowings will bear interest at the prime rate or Libor plus 2.00% and the unused line fee is 0.25%.

-As of August 31, 2010, we had no borrowings outstanding under the new credit facility.
+As of October 30, 2010, we had no borrowings outstanding under the new credit facility.